-We determined materiality for the company to be €4m (2019: €3.5m), which is 0.5% (2019: 0.5%) of total assets.
-We believe that total assets provide us with a consistent year on year basis for determining materiality and is the most relevant performance measure to the stakeholders of the entity.
+We determined materiality for the company to be \in 3 million (2020: \in 4 million), which is 0.5% (2020: 0.5%) of total assets.
+We believe that total assets provide us with a consistent year on year basis for determining materiality and is the most relevant performance measure to the users of the financial statements.